Pegah-Asadi/Bellabeat-Case-Study/README.md

 Group 2: Records from April 12, 2016, to May 12, 2016.

-We used `pd.concat()` to combine these datasets into a single DataFrame for comprehensive analysis:
+I used `pd.concat()` to combine these datasets into a single DataFrame for comprehensive analysis:
 ```python
 # Combine datasets row-wise
 combined_df = pd.concat([df1, df2], axis=0, ignore_index=True)